VKCOM/vk-android-sdk/README.md

     }
 });
 ```

 4) The result of each method returns to a corresponding requestListener.
-The <b>batch</b> VKResponse for each request in order they have been passed.
+The **batch** VKResponse for each request in order they have been passed.

 Class Reference
 =========